HitmanJJ/CCNA_Course_Notes/Course_Notes/The_IPv4_Header.md

 - Value of 1 : ICMP
 - Value of 6 : TCP
 - Value of 17 : UDP
-- Value of 89 : OSPF (Dynamic Routing Protocol)
+- Value of 89 : OSPF (a dynamic-routing protocol)
 - List of protocol numbers on Wikipedia : List of IP Protocol Numbers

 #### Header Checksum: